 The intervention itself is a real circus.
 Cristy laughs it all off, but her family kinda laughs it all off too.
 Hell, might as well, I’m laughing too.
 By the way, I totally blame her parents for this.
 Not because of the divorce, but because they are complete morons.
 If she were my daughter I would have ripped her by her hair out of her meth lab apartment and chained her to a radiator until she sobered up and then tossed her ass in rehab.
 I’d repeat that process 2,462 times until it finally worked.

 Our Favorite Christmas Gifts for 2017 Into 2018

-All the Best Toys For Kids of Every Age From 2017 Into 2018
+All the Best Toys For Kids of Every Age Into 2019

 Anyway, Cristy loses her 40 that she’s drinking and throws her orange Spree’s at the Interventionist.
 She then begins to fight her family (by pulling out some Matrix sh*t).
 They literally have to hold her down to the ground so she will listen to them.
 After they threaten her with jail the shrewd business Cristy comes out again and she negotiates going to rehab ONLY if she can drink on the plane.
 Deal!